Bishop of Kilfenora

 The Bishop of Kilfenora (Easpag Chill Fhionnúrach) was a distinct episcopal title which took its name from the village of Kilfenora in County Clare in the Republic of Ireland.
-In both the Church of Ireland and the Roman Catholic Church, the title is now united with other bishoprics.
+In both the Catholic Church and the Church of Ireland, the title is now united with other bishoprics.

 History

 The monastery at Kilfenora was reportedly founded by Saint Fachanan in the sixth century.
 It was not until March 1152 that the diocese of Kilfenora was established at the Synod of Kells.
 The diocese corresponded with the ancient territory of Corcomroe.
 Part of the Archdiocese of Cashel, it only extended over 200 square miles of very thinly populated land.
 It was reckoned the poorest diocese, with only 13 parishes.
 Demand for the position of bishop thus was not great, but for 1189 a bishop is recorded.
 In 1660, Samuel Pullen was made Archbishop of Tuam and Kilfenora became part of his province.